Limetree Bay refinery to shut due to severe financial constraints

-June 21 (Reuters) - Limetree Bay Energy will suspend plans to restart its 210,000 barrel per day refinery in St. Croix indefinitely due to severe financial restraints, the company said Monday.
+(Reuters) -Limetree Bay Energy will suspend plans to restart its 210,000 barrel per day refinery in St. Croix indefinitely due to severe financial restraints, the company said Monday.

 Limetree has been unable to secure necessary funding to restart the plant, and will lay off approximately 271 employees effective September 19, the company said.